anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who fears being conquered is sure of defeat.
+Quote: Our greatness lies not so much in being able to remake the world as being able to remake ourselves.

-By: Napoleon
+By: Mahatma Gandhi